rradfar/front-end-interview-questions/README.md

 </p></details>

-🌼 Sass definition
+🌼 Sass: definition
-🌱 Sass features & benefits
+🌱 Sass: features & benefits
 🌱 Selector specificity and how it works
 🌱 Sprites
 🌱 TailwindCSS